 Other military users that obtained the Beaver in small to moderate numbers included Argentina, Australia, Austria, Cambodia, Chile, Colombia, Cuba, Dominican Republic, Finland, Ghana, Haiti, Indonesia, Iran, Kenya, South Korea, Laos, the Netherlands, Oman, Peru, the Philippines, Thailand, Turkey, Uruguay, Yugoslavia, and Zambia.
 Ironically, the RCAF never demonstrated much interest in the type.
 A total of 1,657 Beaver Is was built into the early 1960s.

 Some updated Beavers retain piston power; while the Wasp JR is long out of production, PZL of Poland still sells the PZL-3S seven-cylinder radial, originally designed by Ivchenko in Russia as the AI-26, with 450 kW (600 HP).
 21st-century piston Beavers seem to often sport three-bladed props.
 Updated Beavers have featured a wide range of other mods -- for example additional doors, additional windows, bulged windows, crew comforts, and modern avionics such as Global Positioning System (GPS) navigation satellite receivers -- with jazzed-up machines sometimes of course advertised as "Super Beavers".
-It doesn't appear any have Garmin glass cockpits or the like yet, but if not, it's likely only a matter of time.BACK_TO_TOP
+Garmin glass cockpit upgrades and the like are also now available for the Beaver.BACK_TO_TOP

 * The Beaver doing well for de Havilland Canada, the firm decided to build a "bigger and better" Beaver, originally named the "King Beaver" but which emerged as the "DHC-3 Otter".
 Initial flight of a prototype was on 12 December 1951, with George Neal at the controls.
 Initial service deliveries were in 1952.